The user interface of the "Lead Generation" element has been upgraded! Please, check out the changes here, before using the element.

 The first option through which you can connect your "Lead Generation" element to a service provider is through an API Connection.
 You will notice that the "API" button is selected by default in the "Main Options" sidebar:

-To start the process of setting up the connect, click on the blue "Add Connection" button:
+To start the process of setting up the connection, click on the blue "Add Connection" button:

 This will open a window with two options.